Netflix's New Series Broken Takes On JUUL & The Vaping Crisis

 Advertisement

-Last month, JUUL nixed the sales of many of their their e-pods in flavors such as mango and crème.
+Last month, JUUL nixed the sales of many of their their e-pods in flavours such as mango and crème.
 Then just last week, JUUL Labs' CEO K.C.
-Crosthwaite said the company would stop selling the mint flavor, after research published in the medical journal JAMA found that almost 60 percent of high schoolers who vape use JUUL, with mint being the most popular flavor.
+Crosthwaite said the company would stop selling the mint flavour, after research published in the medical journal JAMA found that almost 60 percent of high schoolers who vape use JUUL, with mint being the most popular flavour.

 President Donald Trump has also said he may raise the legal vaping age to 21 “or so,” to quash the unhealthy trend among teens.